nicepkg/aide/website/en/guide/configuration/openai-base-url.md

 # aide.openaiBaseUrl

-This configuration allows you to customize the base URL of the OpenAI API.
+This configuration allows you to customize the ==base URL of the OpenAI API==.

 - **Default value:**